 Please obtain explicit copyright permission to reuse any figures from a previous publication.
 Explicit permission can be expressed in the form of a letter from the editor or a link to the editorial policy that allows re-prints.
 Please upload this information as a .doc or .docx file to your Editorial Manager account.
 The Figure must be cited appropriately in the Figure Legend, i.e. “This figure has been modified from [citation].”

 No previously published figures were used in this manuscript.

 Kind regards,

 Aaron Waddell

 PhD Candidate

 Department of Anatomy & Cell Biology

+University of Florida

 aawaddell@ufl.edu